sschuhmi/sschuhmi.github.io/_posts/2026-07-06-OperationalizingMLwithAWS.md

 ## Project Overview

-Football - also known as soccer in the USA - is one of the most famous sports in the world.
-In the last years, the amount of analysis data that is generated in modern football matches using cameras, drones or other advanced technologies has significantly increased.
-StatsBomb [[1]](#ref1) has become one of the most famous data providers in this area, delivering tons of analysis data from matches all over the planet.
-Besides data where the customer needs to pay for, there is also a large StatsBomb open data repository in GitHub available [[2]](#ref2) which includes more than 3500 matches from 21 competitions, reaching from national competitions up to continental and global championships like the recent world championships that were held in 2022.
+Football — known as soccer in the United States where currently the World Cup 2026 is ongoing — is one of the most popular sports worldwide.
+Over the past decade, the volume of analytical data generated during professional football matches has increased dramatically due to advances in technologies such as high-resolution cameras, drones, wearable sensors, and automated tracking systems.
+One of the leading providers of football analytics data is StatsBomb [[1]](#ref1), which offers extensive event and performance data from matches around the world.
+In addition to its commercial products, StatsBomb maintains a large open-data repository on GitHub [[2]](#ref2).
+This repository currently (in July 2026) contains free data from more than 3,400 matches across 190+ competitions, ranging from domestic leagues to major continental and international tournaments, including the 2022 FIFA World Cup as well as the latest continental championships, like the 2025 UEFA Women´s Euro Cup.

-An interesting question that arises with this constantly increasing amount of football analysis data is the following:
+The rapid growth in the availability of football analytics data raises an interesting research question:

-*“Suppose you have the analysis data of a specific match available, without knowing who won the match or if there was a draw.
-Solely based on the analysis of data of previous matches where the winners are known, is it possible to predict the winner of this match with a high accuracy by taking advantage of modern Machine Learning (ML) algorithms?”*
+*“Suppose the detailed event data of a football match is available, but the final result is unknown.
+Based solely on historical match data for which the outcomes are known, is it possible to accurately predict the result of the match using modern Machine Learning (ML) techniques?“*

-That´s exactly what the focus of this project is: We exploit the large open data set and use Machine Learning multi-output Classifiers and Regressors to predict the winner of a match, compared to a simple non-ML Classifier which randomly decides one of the possible three results - first team wins, second team wins, or there is a draw between the teams.
+This question forms the foundation of the present project.
+Leveraging the extensive StatsBomb open-data collection, various Machine Learning models—including multi-output classifiers and regressors—are trained to predict the outcome of a football match.
+Possible outcomes are defined as a win for the home team, a win for the away team, or a draw.
+The performance of these ML-based approaches is then compared to a simple baseline classifier that selects one of the three possible outcomes at random.
+The objective is to evaluate whether modern Machine Learning methods can significantly outperform such a naïve approach and achieve meaningful predictive accuracy based solely on match event data.

+While previous work from 2024 focused solely on the fitting of classifiers to predict the match results, we follow a more generalized end-2-end approach here in order to operationalize the prediction process using AWS SageMaker invocation endpoints and AWS Lambda.
+Moreover, we optimize the prediction results by extending the data scope for training and testing from originally 150 matches (in 2024) up to 1000 matches (now).
+As you will see, this improves important metrics like the prediction accuracy, precision or recall.

 ## Problem Statement